Consumer Medicine Information

 Before you take Teltartan

 Do not take Teltartan if you have ever had an allergic reaction after taking:

 - any other ingredients listed at the end of this leaflet

-Do not take Teltartan if you are pregnant or intend to become pregnant.
-Teltartan is not recommended for use in pregnancy.
-Like other similar medicines, it could affect your unborn baby if you take it during pregnancy.
+Do not take Teltartan if you are pregnant.
+Like other similar medicines, it may affect your developing baby if you take it during pregnancy.

 Do not take Teltartan if you suffer from:

 - biliary obstructive disorders (problem with the flow of bile from the gall bladder)

 - diabetes or kidney problems and you are taking aliskiren (a medicine used to treat high blood pressure).